 By October 1971, eighteen new Rotarians and seven from the parent club, the West Toowoomba Rotary Club, became the charter members and the club was officially accepted into Rotary International.
 The official charter night, with an attendance of 350 Rotarians, friends and dignitaries was held in January 1972.
 The President for the first term was Raye Hagan.

 Meetings for the first number of years were held in the old Hotel Canberra, later at the Range Motel, then at Regents on the Lake.
-Currently at The Downs Club.
+Currently at the Burke & Wills Hotel.

 The Club has a long history of involvement with the International Youth Exchange Program with its first student in 1975 and many years ever since.
 The Club’s first sponsorship of candidates to the Rotary Youth Leadership Award (RYLA) program was in 1972.
 We have previously hosted a Rotary Youth Exchange student for a 12 month period.
 The other youth project we run is the Rotary Youth Driver Awareness campaign which comprises a program presented to 16/17 year old students at local High Schools in and around Toowoomba.

 Each year the Rotary Club of Toowoomba North sponsors a local year 11 High School Student to attend the National Youth Science Forum in Canberra or Perth.